Skip to content

 • No indexed content is uploaded and nothing is sent to a model.
 The MarkItDown and Tantivy setup commands download Python packages from PyPI; indexing and search themselves are fully local.

-• The extension reads files but never moves, modifies, or deletes them.
-Duplicate detection only surfaces duplicates.
+• The extension reads your files but never moves, modifies, or deletes them.
+(Folder Copy writes only to a destination you explicitly choose and confirm; the source is never changed, and nothing is deleted.)

 Troubleshooting